contentful-labs/ui-editable-table/README.md

 source .env
 ```

+Define the table name, open the `extension.json`
+- Update the `name` and `id` property.

 Adjust the table configuration.
-Open `index.html`.
+- Open `index.html`.

-Update the `<title>` tag with the table name.
-Update the `tableData` object with the desired table format.
+- Update the `tableData` object with the desired table format.

 ```
   tableData : getInitialData({